 - 1. Scheme of Admission: Based on Merit-cum-Roster system of the University of Mysore and Govt. of Karnataka. - 2.
 Eligibility: PUC or +2 or equivalent with Statistics or Mathematics as one of the subjects under Science stream.
 Commerce stream students are not eligible for admission to B.Sc. with Statistics as one optional. - 3.
 Teaching Schedule: 4 hours per week for a Theory paper of 4 credits, 2 hours per week for Practical paper of 1 credit. - 4.
-Scheme of Examination: - (i) Theory paper of 4 credits 03 hours : 80 marks - (ii) Theory Internal Assessment : 20 marks

-Test 1: 10 marks

-Test 2: 10 marks
+Scheme of Examination: (i) Theory paper of 4 credits 03 hours : 80 marks (ii) Practical of 2 credits of 03 hours: 80 marks (iii) Internal Assessment : Test 1: 10 marks Test 2: 10 marks - 5.
+Pattern of Question Paper: